Chile

 • International aviation and shipping – Chile provides no information on its intention to cover international aviation and shipping.

-• Reductions or removals outside of own borders – Chile plans to reach net zero through domestic actions and will not use removals outside its borders.
-Neither Chile’s NDC nor its underlying pathways towards 2050 consider any reductions and removals outside of Chile’s territory (Government of Chile, 2020a; Ministerio de Energía, 2020b)
+• Reductions or removals outside of own borders – Chile does not actively outline any plans to rely on reductions or removals outside its borders.
+Neither Chile’s NDC nor its underlying pathways towards 2050 explicitly rule out international credits (Government of Chile, 2020a; Ministerio de Energía, 2020b).

 Target architecture

-• Separate reduction & removal targets – Chile specifies separate emission reduction and removal targets by specifying the contribution of LULUCF in 2030 and 2050.
-(Government of Chile, 2020b; Ministerio de Energía, 2020b)
+• Separate reduction & removal targets – Chile specifies separate emissions reductions and removal targets by specifying the contribution of LULUCF in 2030 and 2050.
+(Government of Chile, 2020b; Ministerio de Energía, 2020b).

 Transparency

-• Carbon dioxide removal – Chile provides transparent pathways for carbon dioxide removal domestic LULUCF sinks through 2050 and assumes no technical carbon removals and storage in the timeframe up to 2050 (Ministerio de Energía, 2020b)
+• Carbon dioxide removal – Chile provides transparent pathways for carbon dioxide removal from domestic LULUCF sinks through 2050 and assumes no technical carbon removals and storage in the timeframe up to 2050 (Ministerio de Energía, 2020b).

 • Comprehensive planning – Chile provides intermediate carbon budgets as well as sector specific targets in their NDC.
-The NDC provides several carbon neutrality scenarios per sector and highlights the necessary measures, such as reaching a 58% share of electric vehicles among private and commercial vehicles by 2050, renewable energy systems replacing thermal power stations, and public and commercial electric heating.
-The strategy also establishes an emissions peak no later than 2025 and sets a maximum for cumulative emissions from 2020-2030 (Government of Chile, 2020b).
+The NDC provides several carbon neutrality scenarios per sector and highlights the necessary measures, such as reaching a 58% share of electric vehicles among private and commercial vehicles by 2050, replacing thermal power stations with renewable energy systems, and installing electric heating in public and commercial buildings.
+The strategy also establishes an emissions peak no later than 2025 and sets a maximum budget for cumulative emissions from 2020–2030 (Government of Chile, 2020b).
 The NDC further defines clear visions for 2030 and 2050 and Chile provides detailed pathway analyses (Ministerio de Energía, 2020b).

 Good practice